-Chapter Eighteen
+Chapter Seventeen

 Vivenna walked quietly, thoughtful, trying to make sense of the argument she’d heard back at the Court of Gods.
 Was Hallandren going to war with Idris or not?
-She couldn’t decide how the argument had gone.
+She couldn’t decide how the discussion had gone.
 Which of the priests had made the best point?

-She sighed, walking with her head down.
+She walked with her head down.
 Fortunately, the street around her was practically was empty, and so she didn’t have to push her way through crowds.
-She was beginning to learn that she could avoid the masses by staying off of the main streets.
-She didn’t have to stick to alleyways or the like--she just had to walk through more residential sections of the city, places where there weren’t merchants and performers.
+She was beginning to learn that she could avoid the masses by staying off of the main streets and walking through more residential sections of the city.
 It appeared that most people in T’Telir liked to be where everybody else was.

 Today, following the arguments at court, she found herself wandering through one of the city’s richer neighborhoods.
 The homes were slightly larger than what she’d seen before, and there was more space between them--though not enough to make the homes seem like mansions.
-In Idris, each would have been a palace, but here they were only of modest size--probably the homes of successful merchants and the like.
+In Idris, each would have been considered a palace, but here they were only of modest size--probably the homes of successful merchants and the like.

 That meant the street was rich enough to have a cobbled sidewalk running along the side of it, something she’d never seen back in Idris.
-It made for pleasant walking, even though Peprin sauntered beside her, occasionally pausing to admire the ferns and palm trees that had been planted alongside the walkway.
+It made for pleasant walking, even though Peprin sauntered beside her, occasionally pausing to admire the ferns and palm trees that had been planted alongside.
 The Hallandrens liked their plants; most of the homes along the street were shaded by trees, vines, and exotic blooming shrubs.

 The beautiful plants did little to calm Vivenna’s uneasiness.
 In fact, they were just another symbol of what was wrong with her life recently.
 She knew that they were a sign of ostentation.
 They had been planted to draw attention, making the houses look more lavish than one another.
 And yet, the cool shade the plants offered, the way they beautified the street. . . .